Vyral/base-template/_posts/2019-09-05-should-you-rent-or-buy-a-home.md

 {% include youtube.html %}

-<p style="text-align:center;"><em>How do the benefits of owning a home compare to those of renting a home in our market?
-Find out here.</em></p>
+*How do the benefits of owning a home compare to those of renting a home in our market?
+Find out here.*

 Today I’m joined by Justin Allender from Success Mortgage Partners to discuss the benefits of homeownership compared to renting a home.&nbsp;

 According to Justin, one of the biggest benefits of owning your own home is that **you’re locking in your rent payment for the next 30 years.** Often, landlords continue to raise rents each year, sometimes making rent payments hard to budget.
 Having a fixed payment means that you can plan your finances around your monthly mortgage payment.

-Additionally, **homeownership allows you to write the property off your taxes.** Of course, it’s wise to speak with your accountant or CPA to learn about this in more detail, but many have taken advantage of the tax benefits of owning a home.
+Additionally, **when you own a home you can write off the property taxes and the interest on your tax returns.** Of course, it’s wise to speak with your accountant or CPA to learn about this in more detail, but many have taken advantage of the tax benefits of owning a home.

 {% include pullquote.html %}